Yale Physics students awarded 2025 NSF Graduate Research Fellowships

-Yale Physics graduate student Eunice Beato, undergraduate Aaron Chizhik, and undergraduate alum Laura Zhou (now at Stanford University), all current and former Wright Lab members, were each awarded the 2025 National Science Foundation Graduate Research Fellowship (NSF GRFP).
+Yale Physics graduate students Jackie Baeza-Rubio*, Eunice Beato*, Halona Dantes, Avery Hanna+, Cecily Lowe*; undergraduate student Aaron Chizhik ‘25* and undergraduate alum Laura Zhou ‘22* (now at Stanford University) were each awarded the 2025 National Science Foundation Graduate Research Fellowship (NSF GRFP).
+Graduate student Morgan Cole* received an honorable mention.

 Aaron Chizhik ‘25 is a physics and music (piano) major, working with Karsten Heeger, Eugene Higgins Professor and Chair of Physics, director of Yale’s Wright Lab, and Chizhik’s advisor; and Reina Maruyama, professor of physics at Wright Lab, on the CUORE/CUPID collaborations searching for evidence of neutrinoless double beta decay.
 His research has focused on hardware characterization and development for next-generation detectors.
 He has been an active member of Yale’s Society of Physics Students (SPS), serving as Prize Lecture Chair and later as Co-President from Spring 2024 through Fall 2024.